- Complete clean-up after receiver deployment

 - Environmentally friendly solution for acoustic tracking

-MRS consists of a single spherical buoy that slips over the receiver and provides the buoyancy to let it rise efficiently to the surface once the release mechanism is triggered.
+The MRS (Mooring recovery system) consists of a single spherical buoy that fits over the receiver and provides the buoyancy to let it rise efficiently to the surface once the release mechanism is triggered.
 The buoy is made of a rugged polyethylene shell filled with synthetic foam tailored to the required depth.
 The foam backing ensures the float will never puncture and lose its positive buoyancy, implode, or crumble from the sustained pressure.
-It will neither soak over time nor carry over-pressure to the surface, which can explode when brought back up on deck.
+It will neither soak over time nor carry pressure to the surface.
 It has a bright yellow color to make it easy to spot at sea.
-The buoy rests over and functions as a lid to a rope drum/canister with a capacity of up to 150 m of 4 mm Dyneema rope (breaking strength of about 1800 kg).
-The rope drum is made from thick polypropylene plastic with a welded-in bottom plate, and an internal buoyancy device to keep it up right after the buoy has left.
+The buoy is designed to flip 180° at the surface for better visibility and to keep the transducer submerged for acoustic ranging.

 - Use with TBR 800 release to recover all deployed receiver components

 - Deployment in areas with high surface current and traffic

 - Where equipment needs to be secured to the bottom and is easily spotted